 Click this link to subscribe to our Youtube Channel for more updates.

-I hear a lot of misconceptions about hourly versus salaried employees, so on a square, some of these away first hour.
-I’ll preface this by saying I am not a human resources professional.
-You’ll always want to consult with a human resources professional when making these kinds of decisions to make sure that you’re fully compliant as there are a lot of consequences if you do something wrong here, first off, hourly versus salary.
-There are a lot of misconceptions.
-Salary does not mean that you don’t have to pay the employee over time anymore, so if you have an employee who is working 50, 60 hours a week, I’ll often hear employers say, well, I think I should make them salary so I don’t have to pay that time and a half for overtime.
+There are a lot of misconceptions about hourly versus salaried pay.
+Salary does not mean that you don’t have to pay the employee overtime anymore, so if you have an employee who is working 50 or 60 hours a week, I’ll often hear employers say, “well, I think I should make them salary so I don’t have to pay that time and a half for overtime.”
 That is not correct.
-First off, salaried must be a position that is looking at both hourly and overtime areas.

 Donna Bordeaux, CPA with Calculated Moves

 Creativity and CPAs don’t generally go together.
 Most people think of CPAs as nerdy accountants who can’t talk with people.
 Well, it’s time to break that stereotype.
 Lively, friendly and knowledgeable can be a part of your relationship with your CPA as demonstrated by Donna and Chad Bordeaux.
 They have over 50 years of combined experience as entrepreneurial CPAs.
 They’ve owned businesses and helped business owners exceed their wildest dreams.
 They have been able to help businesses earn many times more profit than the average business in the same industry and are passionate about helping industries that help families build great memories.